JJ/granada-off/text/kasbah-teashops.md

 [employees skimming the cash register](http://www.granadahoy.com/granada/Piden-acusada-quedarse-recaudacion-teteria_0_533046953.html).

 The other shops came later, one by one and two by two, and I really do not know exactly when, but in the late nineties, the *kasbah* was a thing.
+And a thing that is actually against the reality and authenticity of this area, which before actually hosted [some traditional gipsy boiler makers](https://hera.ugr.es/tesisugr/17566629.pdf), as well as orchards and even donkey mews.
+The introduction of foreign merchants and products eventually pushed these traditions away, and turned a part of the Albayzin that was local, gipsy and authentic into a imported piece of Arabiana where it is all but impossible to distinguish the local wares from cheap imports, although it is quite safe to assume that most everything is a cheap import.
+In which it is probably no different from other kasbahs, whose similarity runs to the point of having a mosque, the [At-Taqwa mosque](http://www.webislam.com/directorio/65084-comunidad_musulmana_de_la_mezquita_attaqwa.html), nearby, one so discrete that, to tell you the truth, I had never noticed.
+All in all an interesting area, actually.
+But not in the way you might think at first.

-At the same time, *real* tea shops started to be opened in Granada.
+At the same time,
+*real* tea shops started to be opened in Granada.
 And I am a tea person, so if you really want to taste flavorful, loose leaf tea, try one of them, although my favorite is Granada Tea, which happens to be